benber86/curve-blog/content/posts/good-sandwiches/index.md

 During a sandwich, the value in a constant function automated market maker (CFAMM) will remain, by definition, constant (or will increase slightly if fees are applied).
 A searcher will, at least in theory, only execute a sandwich attack if it is profitable to do so.
-They therefore likewise end up with more value than they started with at the end of the transaction.
+They therefore end up with more value than they started with at the end of the transaction.
 While they must pay fees to the AMM during the front and back-run transactions, this is compensated by the value they extract during the sandwich.
-This leaves the victim has the only dependent variable, which must incur a loss to pay for the fees and the attacker's profit.
+This leaves the victim as the only dependent variable, which must incur a loss to pay for the fees and the attacker's profit.

 We can illustrate this with the common scenario in which a liquidity taker attacks another taker on a CFAMM.
 We'll ignore AMM fees and gas costs for simplicity's sake.
-The CFAMM is defined by its constant function $f(x, y) = k$ where x and y are the quantities of two tokens in the pool, and k is a constant.
+The CFAMM, whether constant product, stableswap or other, is defined by its constant function $f(x, y) = k$ where x and y are the quantities of two tokens in the pool, and k is a constant.
 Prior to any transactions in our scenario, the AMM's initial state is $(x_0, y_0)$.
 The Victim ($V$) intends to sell $x$ tokens ($\Delta x$) in order to buy $y$ tokens ($\Delta y$).